Skip to main content

 Behavior

-Most big cats prefer to stay on land, e.g. lions, leopards and cheetahs.
-But the jaguar and the tiger love water.
-They go for a swim regularly to cool down or go hunting.
-Jaguars have often been seen “fishing" with their tail.
-They shortly put it into the water or sweep it over the water surface.
-This attracts hungry fish.
+Most big cats prefer to stay on land, for example lions, leopards and cheetahs.
+However, there are two big cats that love water, the jaguar and the tiger.
+They swim regularly to cool off or to hunt for prey in the water.
+Jaguars are also often observed “fishing” with their tails.
+They dip it into the water or gently touch the surface with it to attract hungry fish

 Jaguar Jaguar - Photo: nwdph/Shutterstock